Do you want to help solve social problems?

 Where will you be when disaster strikes?
 With a degree in emergency management, you will be front and center coordinating response and leading communities towards recovery.
 You will help plan for a safer future and reduce risks for all, from neighborhoods to multinational businesses.

 A degree in multidisciplinary studies allows you to diversify your portfolio of interests.
 You may study the environment, management, communication, or healthcare.
 Or you may create your own unique plan of study.
 Employers want to hire graduates with a multidisciplinary approach who can solve problems and move ahead.
 Design your degree; design your future.

 In addition to its academic programs, CPACS offers students opportunities to work on important real world projects.
 The Nebraska Center for Justice Research assists the Legislature in evaluation and policymaking to reduce recidivism and improve public safety.
 The Juvenile Justice Institute evaluates programs to help Nebraska’s children.
 The Nebraska Space Grant provides students with fellowships and internships to study space and flight.
 The William Brennan Institute for Labor Studies fosters critical thinking about workplace issues and helps working people know their rights.
 The Center for Public Affairs Research provides data and the knowledge to interpret it properly.
 It does survey research, program evaluation, and makes policy recommendations to state decision-makers.
 Join a project and start making a difference right away!

 The University of Nebraska does not discriminate based on race, color, ethnicity, national origin, sex, pregnancy, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, marital status, and/or political affiliation in its programs, activities, or employment.
-For assistance or to learn more please contact the Office of Equity, Access, and Diversity.
+Learn more about Equity, Access and Diversity.